bio-phys/cadishi/doc/html/_sources/index.rst.txt

 Requirements
 ------------

-Cadishi requires a Python 2.7 installation including the NumPy, SciPy, Cython, h5py, and PyYAML modules.
+Cadishi requires a Python 2.7 or Python 3.X installation including the NumPy, SciPy, Cython, h5py, and PyYAML modules.
 We recommend to use the Anaconda Python Distribution which provides all the necessary modules out of the box.
 Cadishi was mostly developed using Anaconda Python 2, versions 4.0.0 and newer.
 Moreover, to compile the high-performance kernels, recent GCC and CUDA (optional) installations are required.
 GCC 4.9, 5.4, 6.4, and 7.2, and CUDA 7.5, 8.0, and 9.1 were used successfully.

 Features